milochen0418/complete-webpack-guide/Complete Guide to Webpack for React Development/Section 1_Hands-on Webpack for React Development/Section 1/Video 1.3/README.md

 $ cat .gitignore
 package-lock.json
 node_modules
 dist

+### package-lock.json
+When you use npm install to install package, the package-lock.json will save information about where you download and lock it's version
+### node_modules
+When you do npm install, all libraries will download into node_modules
+### dist
+When you do webpack command to build bundle.js, all result will show in ./dist folder

+## Install webpack
-## npm install webpack --save-dev
+$ npm install webpack  --save-dev